Rok in front of Uluru sacred rock formation in Australia, Oceania

 • Learning to play the didgeridoo in Alice Springs.

-• Excellent camping facilities where occasional visitors are minorities.
+• Excellent camping facilities where occasional visitors are in the minority.

 • Second visit in 2023 to guide kids at Asian FLL robotics competition.

-Following a 15-month journey across the American continent and a mandatory 12-month internship in my home country, I felt a strong desire to embark on another exploration of the world.
+Following a 15-month journey across the Americas and a year-long internship at home, I felt a strong desire to explore the world again in 1999.

-My visit to Australia was a combination of travelling and working.
-It was impossible to save enough money for further travelling during a year-long internship in Slovenia.
-Picking up fruits (pears and grapes) on Australian farms was probably the hardest work I have done in my life.
-The intensity, speed and persistence must be at extremely high level if you want to save money.
-Especially if you are paid by result and not per hour.
+My first visit to Australia combined travel and work, as I couldn’t save enough during my internship in Slovenia.
+Picking pears and grapes on Australian farms was probably the hardest job I have ever done.
+The intensity, speed, and persistence had to stay high if I wanted to save money, especially when I was paid by results, not by the hour.

 I was naïve at the beginning, didn’t know how the system worked, but managed to save considerable amount of money that enabled me to travel through Asia for a year.